 On the southeast corner of Michigan and Wacker, next to the future home of the CAC, stands this 1929 Art Deco landmark designed by Holabird and Root.
 The long and slender limestone tower recently underwent at $60 million renovation by Goettsch Partners.
-Its details include a marble base, ornamental bands and low reliefs depicting Native Americans, hunters, traders and pioneers at Fort Dearborn, which once stood on the site.
+Its details include a granite base and limestone reliefs depicting Native Americans, hunters, traders and pioneers at Fort Dearborn, which once stood on the site.
 The design was inspired, in part, by Eliel Saarinen’s second-prize entry in the 1922 Chicago Tribune Tower competition.
 The building also houses the Tavern Club, a recently redesigned social gathering place whose past members included Frank Lloyd Wright, Mayor Richard J. Daley, Carl Sandburg and William Wrigley.

 London Guarantee Building

 Alfred S. Alschuler designed this 1923 Beaux-Arts skyscraper on the southwest corner of Michigan and Wacker to house London Guarantee & Accident Insurance.
 Over the years, it housed other headquarters as well, including the Stone Container Corporation, Crain Communications and WLS Radio.
 A jazz supper club operated on ground floor from the 1950s to early 1970s.
 One of the most distinctive features of the limestone building is the arcade of eight two-story high Corinthian columns topped by a domed temple.
 The arched entrance commemorates Fort Dearborn and leads into a lobby with an ornately decorated rotunda and historical murals.
 Recent renovations by Goettsch Partners, including the addition of a 22-story glass annex, converted the building into the luxurious LondonHouse hotel.